Central air conditioning can improve your indoor comfort. Are you building a new home or planning to replace your existing air conditioning equipment?

 - Your cooling equipment should not be oversized or undersized for the expected cooling conditions it will have to operate under.
 Oversized equipment will start and stop frequently and give you unbalanced cooling and poor humidity control, while equipment that is undersized will not be able to keep your family comfortable on hot summer days.

 - Include a programmable thermostat in your plans.
-Programmable thermostats let you set your air conditioning back to save energy during regularly scheduled times when nobody is home or everyone is asleep.
+Programmable thermostats let you set your air conditioning repair Phoenix back to save energy during regularly scheduled times when nobody is home or everyone is asleep.

 - If you are building a new home, consider including zoning dampers in your ductwork and individual zone thermostats for controlling the air conditioning in several different parts of your home.
 Zoning can save energy by keeping different parts of your house at different temperatures to better suit the needs of occupants, accommodate different cooling needs in different areas, and turn down or off the cooling in unused rooms or areas.